Joseph de Flotte: Biography

 At Athens, Flotte procured supplies for the crew of his convoy.
 Turkish officials then offered a number of sheep, and in the ensuing exchange of counter-gift, Flotte offered is watch and pistols, and was gifted an antique Classical Greek relief.
-He departed Athens on 7 May, called Malta on 27, and arrived at Marseille in the evening of 20 June 1782.
+He departed Athens on 7 May, called at Malta on 27, and arrived at Marseille in the evening of 20 June 1782.
 After returning to Toulon, Flotte reported the acquisition of the relief to Navy Minister Castries, who suggested presenting it to Louis XVI.